 Avi Hoffman's Too Jewish (YouTube): I saw this video on PBS's pledge drive years ago and absolutely had to own it.
 Unfortunately, it doesn't seem to be available to buy any more, but during the 2020 COVID pandemic he streamed it live on YouTube and the recording is still there!
 I haven't watched the whole YouTube video yet but I'm sure it is as great as the original, which was a loving tribute to Yiddish culture and language, sometimes touching and usually hilarious, full of Yiddish songs both traditional and not so traditional, jokes and stories.
 My favorite part was his translation of Broadway show tunes into Yiddish (Veyn nisht far mir Argentina...) and Yinglish (Oyyyyyyyyy...glaucoma ven ya can't see foither den yer nose...).

-Rise Up (Audio CD) A recent CD by the Grammy award-winning The Klezmatics, a modern band mixing klezmer and jazz.
-They won the Grammy for their CD Wonder Wheel, which puts their (mostly klezmer) music to Woody Guthrie lyrics.
-They also drew from the Woody Guthrie well on Woody Guthrie's Happy Joyous Hanukkah, which puts klezmer music to Chanukkah-related songs that Guthrie wrote.
+Rise Up (MP3) By the Grammy award-winning The Klezmatics, a modern band mixing klezmer and jazz.
+They won the Grammy for Wonder Wheel, which puts their (mostly klezmer) music to Woody Guthrie lyrics.
+They also drew from the Woody Guthrie well on Woody Guthrie's Happy Joyous Hanukkah, which puts klezmer music to Chanukah-related songs that Guthrie wrote.